risedle/monorepo/README.md

 pnpm install
 ```

-Then the next step is to install only dependencies of the project that you are
+After that, you need to install dependencies of the project that you are
 working on.

 For example if you work on `@risedle/ui`, follow the following commands: